chorasimilarity/chemlambda-gui/README.md

 - the moves and explanations, references http://chorasimilarity.github.io/chemlambda-gui/dynamic/moves.html
 - the vision page http://chorasimilarity.github.io/chemlambda-gui/dynamic/vision.html

-Short posts with animated gifs at the chemlambda collection: https://plus.google.com/collection/UjgbX
+Short posts with animated gifs at the chemlambda collection salvaged from google+ https://chemlambda.github.io/collection.html

 How to use what's in there: